Nursing at CMMF

 We believe that the nurse is an educator who assists individuals, families, and the communities to identify and understand local, national, and global healthcare issues and available resources.
 In this role, we act as an interpreter and advocate within the ever-changing healthcare system to promote optimal health and wellness among individuals and communities.”

-Do you know a great nurse at Bridgton Hospital?
-Nominate him or her for the DAISY Award!
-Learn more.
+Do you know a great nurse or technical support staff member at Bridgton Hospital?
+Nominate him or her for the DAISY or SUNSHINE award via the online registration form.